The Very Best of Daryl Hall & John Oates

-The Very Best of Daryl Hall & John Oates is a 2001 compilation album by the duo Hall & Oates.
-It reached number 34 on the Billboard 200 and #1 on the Top Pop Catalog Albums Chart.
-Assembled from the duo's years with RCA Records (1975–1984), the compilation features the full-length album versions of most songs rather than their edited single versions.
+The Very Best of Daryl Hall & John Oates is a 2001 compilation album by the duo Hall & Oates, released by RCA Records on January 23, 2001.
+Assembled from the duo's years with RCA from 1975 to 1984, the compilation features the full-length album versions of most songs rather than their edited single versions.
+The album reached number 34 on the Billboard 200 and #1 on the Top Pop Catalog Albums Chart.

-It was released on K2 High Definition CD in 2012 and was re-released on vinyl on August 12, 2016.
+The album was released on K2 High Definition CD in 2012 and was re-released on vinyl on August 12, 2016.